RO-LIP/Coolometer/README.md

 --labels_output_file class_labels.txt
 --tflite_output_file tf_model_file.tflite
 ```
 You can use other models if you exchange the tfhub_module link to something else from the [tensorflow hub ](https://tfhub.dev/).
-Make sure you adjuste the image_size to your choosen model.
+Make sure you adjuste the image_size to your choosen model.<br/>
 In your base folder should now be a class_labels.txt and a tf_model_file.tflite file.
 Copy this to your Raspberry into the Coolometer folder.

 If you have a new model, make sure to share it with us by open a pull request with your model data.